-There are also other walks that you can do with older and experienced children, like the Sphinx Memorial to Bobbin Head loop track.
+Besides the Mangrove Boardwalk, there are other walks that you can do with older and experienced children, like the Sphinx Memorial to Bobbin Head loop track.

 Have a great day without spending too much.
 Entry is $12 (free, if you hold the National Parks Pass).
 Make some sandwiches, cut some refreshing fruit like watermelon, and add a treat (it could be something like a chocolate bar).
 We are chocoholics at home.
 What about you?

-The equipment of the playground is ideal for toddlers and preschoolers; the playground area is filled with sand.
-If you bring buckets and spates, your young children can be entertained for a while with that too.
+It’s not often you can find a playground in a national park.
+However, Bobbin Head has one, and it is fenced.
+Hooray!
+The equipment is ideal for toddlers and pre-schoolers.
+If you bring buckets and spates, your young children can be entertained for a while with that too, as the playground area is filled with sand.

 There are no shade sails, so avoid this playground when summer is at its peak or make sure that they wear a hat.

 Do you need to wind down?
 Bobbin Café Inn situated in the historic art deco building of the Information Centre is one option.
 It has a quite spacious terrace and even a fireplace for the coldest months.
 Homemade pumpkin soup was on special when we went there in winter.